 - 1. All agreements for legal services should be in writing.
 At minimum, the agreement should provide the fee arrangement and the scope of services.
-Agreements for legal services and individual billing statements form the Board Attorney are subject to disclosure pursuant to a Freedom of Information Act request (PAO 14-02). - 2.
-Discuss the fee arrangements with the responder and decide: - Whether to enter into a fee arrangement and/or a retainer agreement (Note: Attorneys typically bill by a pre-determined percentage of the hour, e.g., in one-tenth of an hour increments.
-Many districts enter into a retainer agreement for legal services or an engagement letter that requires them to pay the attorney a pre-determined fee every month.
+Agreements for legal services and individual billing statements form the Board Attorney are subject to disclosure pursuant to a Freedom of Information Act request (PAC-14-002). - 2.
+Discuss the fee arrangements with the responder and decide: - Whether to enter into a fee arrangement or a retainer agreement.
+Note: Attorneys typically bill by a pre-determined percentage of the hour, e.g., in one-tenth of an hour increments.
+Many districts enter into a retainer agreement for legal services that requires them to pay the attorney a pre-determined fee every month.
 In return, the attorney provides a pre-determined amount of legal services whenever the district needs him or her.
-Districts find this useful because (1) they can budget for legal expenses, (2) legal advice is available up to the pre-determined amount for lower fees, and (3) this arrangement often provides for an enhanced, long-term relationship with the attorney.) - The appropriate scope of services - 3.
-Review the written contract or memorialized relationship (agreement for legal services or engagement letter) for these provisions: - Fee arrangement - Scope of services - Which attorneys will be providing legal services - A statement that the Board controls all legal decisions - A statement that the attorney and his or her law firm have no conflicts of interest or, if a conflict exists, that the Board understands the conflict and waives it - Board's right to terminate the services of the attorney and law firm at any time for any reason - 4.
-Approve the agreement for legal services or engagement letter during an open Board meeting.
+Districts find this useful because (1) they can budget for legal expenses, (2) legal advice is available up to the pre-determined amount for lower fees, and (3) this arrangement often provides for an enhanced, long-term relationship with the attorney. - The appropriate scope of services. - 3.
+Review the written contract (Agreement for Legal Services) for these provisions: - Fee arrangement. - Scope of services. - Who will be providing legal services? - A statement that the Board controls all legal decisions. - A statement that the attorney and his or her law firm have no conflicts of interest or, if a conflict exists, that the Board understands the conflict and waives it. - Board's right to terminate the services of the attorney and law firm at any time for any reason. - 4.
+Approve the Agreement for Legal Services during an open Board meeting.

-☐ Announce the appointment to District staff and community.
+\Box Announce the appointment to District staff and community.

 - 1. The contents of the announcement and length of time it is displayed are at the Board's sole discretion. - 2.
 The Board may want to consider announcing during an open meeting.
-See policy 8:10, Connection with the Community. - 3.
-The Board may want to include the following information in its announcement:

-- The Board appointed [attorney's name or law firm name] as the Board Attorney - The appointment will begin on [date] for [length of time] - The Board previously established qualifications for the Board Attorney in a careful and thoughtful manner, e.g., "[Attorney or lawfirm's name] meets these qualifications and has demonstrated the willingness to accept its duties and responsibilities.
-[Attorney or law firm's name] brings a clear understanding of the demands and expectations of the Board Attorney position along with a constructive attitude toward the challenge."
+See Board policy 8:10, Connection with the Community. - 3.
+The Board may want to include the following information in its announcement: - The Board appointed [attorney's name or law firm name] as the Board Attorney. - The appointment will begin on [date] for [length of time]. - The Board previously established qualifications for the Board Attorney in a careful and thoughtful manner.
+[Attorney or lawfirm's name] meets these qualifications and has demonstrated the willingness to accept its duties and responsibilities.
+[Attorney or lawfirm's name] brings a clear understanding of the demands and expectations of the Board Attorney position along with a constructive attitude toward the challenge.

-DATED: April 30, 2020
+DATED:October 26, 2015